-What about teaching content that isn’t a storyline?
+What about teaching nonfiction content that isn’t a story?

 Janice Holter Kittok has created a strategy called Interactive Mini Lectures (IML).
 Best practice for Content-Based Instruction (CBI) requires the teacher to use the target language in a way that is highly comprehensible to the students.
 The same techniques used in CBS can be used when presenting straightforward information such as figures, names, dates, and geographical facts by doing Interactive Mini Lectures (IML).

 Who should attend?

 The inservice is designed for any language teacher.
 Classroom teachers of English Language Learners will also benefit from learning the language acquisition process and strategies to increase student comprehension.
 The training’s open-ended format accommodates teachers who have never done any storytelling teaching along with teachers who are experienced in the techniques.
 Teachers who have never done any storytelling find the structure of CBS easy to learn.

 No matter your personality or teaching style, any teacher can learn CI strategies!

 - Guided small group practice and sharing of ideas

 - Modeled templates for creating your own CBS lessons

 - What are your personal strengths as you do a CBS lesson?

 - What skills need polish?
 How will you learn these skills?